Online Multi-Contact Receding Horizon Planning via Value Function Approximation: Introduction

 To evaluate the performance of multi-fidelity \gls{rhp} and locally-guided \gls{rhp}, we consider an online receding horizon planning setting, where we require each cycle to converge within a time budget---the duration of the motion to be executed (execution horizon) for the current cycle.
 From our experiment result, we obtain the following insights.
 First, the result of multi-fidelity \gls{rhp} demonstrates that it is possible to achieve online computation by trading off the model accuracy in the prediction horizon.
 However, this can affect the accuracy of the value function modeled by the prediction horizon.
 As a consequence, our multi-fidelity \gls{rhp} has the risk to arrive at ill-posed states, from which the \gls{to} can fail to converge.
 Additionally, we also notice that incorporating angular dynamics in the prediction horizon is critical to the convergence of multi-contact \gls{rhp}.
 On the other hand, as locally-guided \gls{rhp} features a shortened planning horizon, it achieves the highest online convergence rate (95.0\%-98.6\% cycles computes online) compared to the traditional \gls{rhp} (baseline) and multi-fidelity \gls{rhp}.
 Nevertheless, due to the prediction error of the oracle, our locally-guided \gls{rhp} can also arrive at ill-posed states and fail to converge.
 We show that this issue can be mitigated by a data augmentation technique, in which we add datapoints to demonstrate how to recover from the states that cause convergence failures.

 To validate our methods, we verify the dynamic feasibility of the planned trajectories by tracking them with a whole-body inverse dynamics controller~\cite{del2016robustness} in simulation.
 Furthermore, we validate locally-guided \gls{rhp} with real-world experiments, where we demonstrate online receding horizon planning of multi-contact motions on our humanoid robot Talos in dynamically changing environments (see examples in \cref{fig:teaserA} and \cref{fig:changing_env_fig}).
+The video of the experiments can be found in \url{https://youtu.be/STBYJl7jvsg}.